P=have O=don’t have it

 stamp was issued at the initiative of Isaac Goldanhiars, rising from Romania.

-to establish a new post office in Petach Tikva.
-Goldanhiars demanded that
+wanted to establish a new post office in Petach Tikva.
+Goldanhiars demanded

-the the Austrian Consulate will issue a uniqe stamp for the new post
+that the the Austrian Consulate will issue a uniqe stamp for the new

-office, which will serve for international mail and domestic mail.
-At
+post office, which will serve for international mail and domestic

-the end of 1908 the Austrian Consulate issued this stamp, designed by an
+mail.
+At the end of 1908 the Austrian Consulate issued this stamp,

 Compared with the design technology of the time, the stamp design is very colorful.
 His head flew Petah Tikva city name in Hebrew letters illuminating yellow, the price premium was shown at the bottom - 14 Farrah (an ancient coin that served as the Ottoman Empire).